-- New students whose age is 1 year above grade level or more will not be considered for admission. - 2.
+- 1. New students whose age is 1 year above grade level or more will not be considered for admission. - 2.
 Minimum age requirement for each grade level is based on the table below.
+However, students in Grade 1 through Grade 10 and are from other international schools that are fully accredited may be offered exemptions from the Head of Schools.